Radk6/MC-Optimization-Guide/modpack-specific/packs-1.12.2.md

 5. Install Fugue, Scalar Legacy, Forgelin-Continuous, Roughly Enough IDs, Quark: RotN Edition and Had Enough Items
 6. Make sure you have all of [these mods](https://github.com/Radk6/MC-Optimization-Guide/blob/main/mods-n-stuff/1.12.2.md) installed

-NOTE: JEI Utilities doesn't work with the latest version of Had Enough Items.
-Either remove JEIU, use HEI 4.28.1 or use JEIU 2.13.

 Known issues: None (yet?)

 ## Dungeons, Dragons and Space Shuttles (DD&SS)